Why Do They Check Your Elbows When Donating Plasma?

 • Arterial puncture

-While plasma donation generally seems safe, there are cases of deaths over the years
+While plasma donation generally seems safe, there have been cases of deaths over the years

 For most individuals, donating plasma doesn’t result in any side effects, but certain donors may feel fatigue, bruising, bleeding, or dehydration.
 Furthermore, you might become faint or lightheaded.
 Although not common, fainting can also take place.